bramwalet/Subliminal.bundle/README.md

 Several options are provided in the preferences of this agent.

 * Enable Sub-Zero channel (disabling doesn't affect the subtitle features)?: Show or hide the Sub-Zero channel from your PMS
+* How many download tries per subtitle (on timeout or error): How often should we retry a failed subtitle download? (default: on)
 * Addic7ed username/password: Provide your addic7ed username here, otherwise the provider won't work.
 Please make sure your account is activated, before using the agent.
 * Plex.tv username/password: Generally recommended to be provided; needed if you use Plex Home to make the API work (the whole channel menu depends on it)
 * Opensubtitles username/password: Generally recommended to be provided (not necessarily needed, but avoids errors)
 * Subtitle language (1)/(2)/(3): Your preferred languages to download subtitles for.
 * Additional Subtitle Languages: Additional languages to download; comma-separated; use [ISO-639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes))
+* Restrict to one language (skips adding ".lang." to the subtitle filename; only uses "Subtitle Language (1)"): default: off
+* Normalize subtitle encoding to UTF-8: default: on
 * Provider: Enable ...: Enable/disable this provider.
 Affects both movies and series.
 * Addic7ed: (TV only) boost over hash score if requirements met: if an Addic7ed subtitle matches the video's series, season, episode, year, boost its score, possibly over OpenSubtitles/TheSubDB direct hash match.
 Recommended for higher quality subtitle results.
 * I keep the exact (release-) filename of my media files: If you don't rename your media files automatically or manually and keep the original release's file names, enabling this option may help finding suitable subtitles for your media.
 Otherwise: disable this.